yangkai12/SiamCorners/README.md

 # SiamCorners
-SiamCorners: Siamese Corner Networks for VisualTracking
+This is an official implemention for “SiamCorners: Siamese Corner Networks for VisualTracking”

 ### Citation